-We continued to build our position in German electronics company Siemens.
+We continued to build a position in German electronics company Siemens, a trade we started in June.
 The conglomerate is focused on digital services and automation for power grids, transport networks, factories and other commercial buildings.
 It also has an impressive healthcare division focusing on scans, diagnostics, cancer treatments and state-of-the-art machines for operating theatres.